 It’s amazing what people are able to create with so few ingredients: Cuban food is simply delicious.

-In this post, I share with you what to eat in Cuba.
+Curious to discover what to eat in Cuba?
 Whether you want to indulge for a proper Cuban-style feast or for something a bit more low key I have you covered.
-Let me first start, however, by sharing a few tips on how to best enjoy Cuban food.
+I’ll also give you some tips that will help you make the most of local cuisine.

 The Staple Ingredients Of Cuban Cuisine